The making of this Lime and Blueberry Syrup cake was one of those serendipitous moments that happen when baking goes wrong but then turns out well.

 Olive oil and yogurt cakes are one of my favourite types of cakes.
 Topped with fruit or simply dusted with sugar, these cakes are quick and delicious.
 Served a slice with a dollop of cream and it’s wonderful dessert.

 Does this happen to you or am I the only one that seems to have a pantry and refrigerator full to the brim but there’s always something I have forgotten?
 Maybe this should be my New Year’s resolution – to check the pantry and refrigerator before beginning a recipe!
-But then these serendipitous moments would never happen.
+But then these serendipitous moments would never happen and I wouldn’t be able to share this Lime and Blueberry Syrup cake.

 - 2 eggs